Acekorneya/Ark-Survival-Ascended-Server/README.md

 - **Folder Creation**: Before starting the Docker Compose file, make sure to manually create any folders that you'll be using for volumes, especially if you're overriding the default folders.

 - **UPDATE_WINDOW_MINIMUM_TIME and UPDATE_WINDOW_MAXIMUM_TIME**: Combined, these two values can allow you to define a time window for when server updates should be performed.
 This can be useful to ensure update driven restarts only happen during off peak hours.

+- **SERVER TRANSFERS**: For Server Transfer to Work you just need to make sure you that your CLUSTER_ID is the same in all the servers.

 ---